sauravkumar654/Netflix-clone/README.md

-This is a netflix cloning using HTML and CSS.
+This is a netflix clone using HTML and CSS.